chartgerink/2017future/manuscript.md

-# The future of science: Good or bad?
+# Envisioning a future in scholarly communication

 __For the 2017 IFLA conference, theme: The Open Revolution__